yamatt/awesome-secret-scanner/README.md

 # Awesome Secret Scanner
-A sarcastic list of secret scanners
+A sarcastic list of all the secret scanners

 To contribute please raise a pull request